-These master’s degrees help prepare prospective Director of Nursing for the challenges they will face in healthcare administration, which include managing, training, and problem-solving.
+These master’s degrees help prepare prospective Directors of Nursing for the challenges they will face in healthcare administration, which include managing, training, and problem-solving.
 You can learn more about pursuing an MSN here.

-4. Get Certified to be a Nurse Leader
+4. Become Certified to be a Nurse Leader

 After completing your degree and obtaining your RN license, you must receive certification to become a Director of Nursing through a qualified agency, such as: